 However, this form is strictly limited at this time, and will only be processed when Nonrestrictive Registration begins (see Registration Calendar).

 Open University Fees

 Campus fees: No campus fee required

-It is highly recommended you be prepared with your payment information before the enrollment process.
+It is highly recommended to be prepared with payment information before the enrollment process.
 Failure to pay tuition fees in full may result in disenrollment from classes.

-If paying in-person, but the University Cash Services counter is closed, payment must be made online to prevent disenrollment.
+If paying in-person, and the University Cash Services counter is closed, payment must be made online to prevent disenrollment.

 Prior to enrolling, make sure to change your browser settings to allow pop-ups for payment transactions.

 - Enroll in classes via the myNorthridge Portal, using your CSUN user ID and password.
 See How to Enroll instructions.